fedarko/wotplot/README.md

 wotplot is a simple Python 3 package for creating and visualizing [dot plot matrices](https://en.wikipedia.org/wiki/Dot_plot_(bioinformatics)).

-It's not very optimized, but it works well enough with relatively small sequences.
+It's not very optimized (yet), but it works well enough with relatively small sequences.

 ## Quick example